- Is the COVID-19 vaccine required?

 A person is fully vaccinated two weeks after receiving all recommended doses in the primary series of their COVID-19 vaccination.

-A person is up to date with their COVID-19 vaccination if they have received all recommended doses in the primary series and one booster when eligible.
-Getting a second booster is not necessary to be considered up to date at this time.
+A person is up to date with their COVID-19 vaccination if they have received all recommended doses in the primary series and all recommended boosters when eligible.

-- If I'm late for my second dose of mRNA vaccine, do I need to restart the vaccine series?
+- If I'm late for my next scheduled dose of mRNA vaccine, do I need to restart the vaccine series?

-No. If you are late for your second dose you do not need to restart the vaccine series.
-Get the second dose as soon as possible after the recommended number of days have passed since your first dose (21 days for Comirnaty/Pfizer, 28 days for Spikevax/Moderna).
-It's important to get both doses no matter how far apart you end up getting the second dose.
+No. If you are late for your next scheduled dose you do not need to restart the vaccine series.
+Get the next scheduled dose as soon as possible after the recommended number of days have passed since your last dose.
+It's important to get all doses in the series no matter how far apart you end up getting the next scheduled dose.

 - What is a vaccination record card?

 You should receive a paper vaccination record card when you get your first dose of COVID-19 vaccine.
-This card will tell you which type of vaccine you got (Comirnaty/Pfizer-BioNTech, SpikeVax/Moderna, or Johnson & Johnson) and the date you received it.
+This card will tell you which type of vaccine you got (Comirnaty/Pfizer-BioNTech, Spikevax/Moderna, or Johnson & Johnson) and the date you received it.
+Keep this card with you so your vaccine provider can complete it with additional dose information.

 COVID-19 vaccination is required by many businesses, events and employers.
 Go to the COVID-19 Vaccination Verification page to learn more about the types of proof accepted in Washington.